julox/Numo/README.md

 	| 16  18  19  15  20  14  17  11  13  12 |

-## Typical matrix operations: transpose, inverse and determinant
+## Typical matrix operations: transpose, inverse, multiplication and determinant

 It’s common to need to transpose your matrices.
 Numo matrix have the property  `t`  that allows you to transpose a matrix.